ericianni/osu_interview_fall19/online_module/debrief.md

 ### Bringing it all together

 Congratulations!
-That was quite a lot of information to pack into a single module but we made it through.
+That was quite a lot of information to pack into a single module, but we made it through.
 Let's go over some key points.

 #### Unit Testing